-No pressure or stress there – just a beautiful life.
+There’s no pressure or stress in these psalms – just a beautiful life.

-No edgy or grumpy here – just pleasures and joy and contentment.
+No edgy or grumpy there – just pleasures and joy and contentment.

 Isn’t that lovely?

 Maybe I just won’t bake as many cookies this year, which may be a blessing in disguise!
-(Fewer cookies = less running 🙂 )
+(Fewer cookies = less exercise 🙂 )

 I’ve yet to get up on Christmas morning to no presents under the tree.

 It’ll get done.
 It always does.
 But how it gets done is up to me.
-It’ll either be with grace and joy and love or it’ll be with pressure and stress and the grumpys.
+It’ll can be with pressure and stress and the grumpys or it can be with grace and joy and love.

 I choose.
 You choose.

-I still need to catch up.
+Reality is I need to catch up.
 I’m still a little behind.
 But I choose strength and grace and joy while I’m doing it.
+How about you?

 Let everything we do and think and say be influenced by and saturated with Your love, and help us give You away to everyone we meet.